19damah23/zwallet/README.md

 ## About The Project

 <b>Zwallet</b> is a digital wallet apps that will really helps you to manage your e-money.
 Using Zwallet you’ll be allowed to do some transaction with only a few taps on your screen.
-In other words, with this apps you can easily save money, transfer it to other, and also top up some moneys and add them to your Zwallet’s balance.
+Zwalet features transfers to fellow users, balance topups, profile updates and user searches.

 ### Build With
 * [JavaScript](https://www.javascript.com/)